 Consultation and communication is an essential part of the planning and assessment process for the Project.
-The environmental assessment consultation and communication program (consultation program1) for the Project involves Aboriginal communities and organizations, local residents, other stakeholders, government departments and agencies, municipalities and the general public.
+The environmental assessment consultation and communication program (consultation program1) for the Project involves Aboriginal groups, local residents, other stakeholders, government departments and agencies, municipalities and the general public.